-You may need to make multiple batches to share, but thankfully this twist on Grandma’s Snickerdoodle Cookies is easy to whip up and bake in no time at all.
+You may need to make multiple batches of these to share, but thankfully the twist on these cookies is easy to whip up and bake in no time at all.

 Grandma’s snickerdoodle cookies have been my favorite cookie since childhood.